TaitoUnited/data-pipeline-template/scripts/taito/CONFIGURATION.md

   6. Start you local development environment with `taito start`.
   7. Check that the bucket works ok by running the uptime check with `taito open server`.
   8. Create the storage bucket for remote environments with `taito env apply:ENV`.
 You most likely need to run only the terraform step.

-**Minikube:** TODO: Using Minikube locally instead of Docker Compose.

-**Kafka:** TODO: Kafka for event-driven microservices.

-**API gateway:** TODO: Ambassador etc. as alternatives to nginx-ingress.

-**Istio:** TODO: Istio service mesh.

-**Knative:** TODO: Knative.

-**Authentication:** Ingress provides basic authentication, but it is only meant for hiding non-production environments.
-Here are some good technologies for implementing authentication: [Auth0](https://auth0.com), [Passport](http://www.passportjs.org/), [ORY Oathkeeper](https://www.ory.sh/api-access-control-kubernetes-cloud-native).

-**Static site generator (www):** See [/www/README.md](/www/README.md) for configuration instructions.
-You can use static site generator e.g. for user guides, API documentation, or application website.

-**Custom deployment:** If you cannot use Docker containers on your remote environments, you can customize the deployment.
-Instead of deploying the application as docker container images, you can, for example, deploy the application as WAR or EAR packages on a Java application server, or install everything directly on the remote host.
-You can enable the custom provider by setting `taito_provider=custom` (TODO: use taito_deployment_platforms instead) in `scripts/taito/config/main.sh` and by implementing [custom deployment scripts](https://github.com/TaitoUnited/DATA-PIPELINE-TEMPLATE/blob/master/scripts/taito/deploy-custom) yourself.

 **Environment descriptions in a separate repository**: Execute the following steps, if you want to keep your environment descriptions (`scripts/` and `database/`) in an another git repository: